Platonymous/Stardew-Valley-Mods/CustomFarmingRedux/Format.md

 name : Name of the Machine
-legacy : if your Machine is a port of a CF machine (CF1 had a different format), you likely won't need that. description : The description category : Name of the Category, when in doubt use "Crafting", "Mailbox" will behave like a mailbox, "Scarecrow" like a scarecrow texture : the filename of the machine tilesheet(within the same folder) tileindex : the tileindex of the machine on the tilesheet, if it's only one machine on the sheets it's 0
+legacy : if your Machine is a port of a CF machine (CF1 had a different format), you likely won't need that. description : The description category : Name of the Category, when in doubt use "Crafting", "Mailbox" will behave like a mailbox, "Scarecrow" like a scarecrow, "Chest" like a chest or drawer texture : the filename of the machine tilesheet(within the same folder) tileindex : the tileindex of the machine on the tilesheet, if it's only one machine on the sheets it's 0
 readyindex: the tileindex showing the machine in it's ready state (produce ready to harvest)